Are you craving for an adventure? A change of scene or maybe a whole new meaning to life?

 Yes, trekking can be one of the most wonderful experiences you can have which might seem like just walking, but is a lot more.
 Trekking in Nepal lets you get in touch with nature, experience different traditional and indigenous lifestyles and treat your mind and body to peace and tranquility.

 While in Nepal you have multiple options for treks.
 You can either choose to spend long days on the vicinity of the snow-covered peaks.
-Or, you can opt for short and easy treks for a few day’s vacations.
+Or, you can go for short and easy treks for a few day’s vacations.

 1. Everest Base Camp Trek